Mark Feuerstein: Career

-Feuerstein got his breakthrough on television guest-starring as a cop on the daytime soap opera Loving.
+Feuerstein got his breakthrough on television guest-starring as Officer Phil on the daytime soap opera Loving.
 When director Nancy Meyers was casting What Women Want, her daughter recognized Feuerstein from Practical Magic (1998), and insisted that her mother cast him.

 He came to public attention in a guest appearance in an episode of Season 2 of Sex and the City entitled "They Shoot Single People, Don't They?", playing an ophthalmologist named Josh who has sex with Miranda (played by Cynthia Nixon) but fails to give her an orgasm, despite repeated attempts and Miranda's coaching tips.
 The episode concludes with Miranda realizing that Josh will never satisfy her sexually and decides to fake her orgasm one last time.
 Josh punches the air with pride and yells "I'm the man!", while Miranda privately resolves to avoid him in the future.
 Feuerstein has publicly expressed regret for taking the role and has referred to it as his most-hated performance.

 Feuerstein had a recurring role in Season 3 of The West Wing as a lawyer, and returned in the same role in Season 6.
 Feuerstein reunited with Practical Magic co-star, Sandra Bullock as her love interest in the film Two Weeks Notice (2002), but his scenes were deleted from the film.
 He was named one of Peoples "50 Most Beautiful People" in 2003.
 In January 2009, Feuerstein began appearing in the web series The Hustler on Crackle.